 2017.
 Just when we thought things were getting busy, Sue took the whole thing up a gear.
 In 2017 there were 2 sell out events, our first Achievement evening, we published a book of amazing business stories, registered members hit 100 (and kept rising), the start of the Jelly Baby monthly meet ups, version 2 of the website, a Christmas video and a Christmas concert for Homestart, some socials, the main Facebook group membership passed 3500 members… and at some point we took a breath!
 Then Enfield Businesses started and the umbrella group of The Businesses Community was formed.

 2018 started with another amazing business event and all aspects of the community are growing.
 We’ve just upgraded the website to offer even more functionality for our registered members (including a shop that makes #ShopLocal even easier for people) so that we can keep helping them tell other businesses, the community and new customers what they do.
-Plans are already in place for another WooHoo celebration evening in June, more networking events, BizCom magazine is now on it’s 3rd edition and a host of other ideas – including TBC Masterclasses which start in November!
+Plans are already in place for another WooHoo celebration evening in June, more networking events, BizCom magazine is now on it’s 5th edition and a host of other ideas – including TBC Masterclasses which started in November 2018!

 Ready to be part of this story… find out about joining![/column] [/row]